Product Liability Insurance: Cost & Coverage

 The Cost of Not Getting Product Liability Insurance

-While the cost of insurance is high, especially for businesses in riskier industries, claims and lawsuits related to products are even higher.
-The most recent data from the Insurance Information Institute shows the median product liability award is $3.9 million.
+Obviously, it isn’t fun to pay for insurance, but it serves a purpose.
+In the product industry, product liability claims and lawsuits are especially high.
+The most recent data from the Insurance Information Institute shows that the median product liability award for claims that went to trial is $3.9 million.

 Product Liability Coverage Details

 Product liability can be written on a claims-made or an occurrence basis.
-The main difference between the two is that a claims-made policy covers claims that both happen and are filed during the policy term, whereas an occurrence policy only requires the event to happen during the policy term:
+The main difference between the two is that a claims-made policy covers claims that happen and are filed during the policy term.
+In contrast, an occurrence policy only requires the event to happen during the policy term.

 - Occurrence policies pay for any covered claim—as long as the triggering event occurs during the life of the policy.
-This means if you no longer have an active policy with the carrier but a loss is brought to your attention that took place while the policy was active, you can still file a claim.
-As a result, occurrence policies tend to be more expensive than claims-made policies because the insurer has to pay claims even after the policy has ended.
+If you no longer have an active policy with the carrier but a loss that took place while the policy was active is brought to your attention, you can still file a claim.
+So occurrence policies tend to be more expensive than claims-made policies because the insurer has to pay claims even after the policy has ended.

-As mentioned above, recalls are usually excluded from product liability coverage and require product recall insurance.
+Recalls are usually excluded from product liability coverage and require an endorsement for product recall.
 A product recall policy generally covers the business’ financial loss in a recall, such as:

 - Reimbursement payments